-Employee absenteeism refers to the absence of employees from their regular work when they are typically scheduled to work.
+Employee absenteeism refers to employees' absence from their regular work when they are typically scheduled to work.

 It is not easy to show up for work every day.
-The companies recognize this fact, and in case of emergencies and health issues, they have leave policies for employees.
+The companies recognize this fact, and they have leave policies for employees in case of emergencies and health issues.
 But when those off days are frequent, it becomes a problem and is absenteeism.

 The absence of employees is a serious concern.
-Employees who take large leaves and arrive late at work often add up to a high rate of absenteeism.
+Employees who take large leaves and arrive late at work often add up to a high absenteeism rate.
 Such conduct leads to a loss of productivity and low morale of employees.
-Yet companies fail to address this killer at the bottom of the track.
+Yet, companies fail to address this killer at the bottom of the track.

 Here in this article, we'd cover how effective management and encouraging good health in the workplace can reduce employee absenteeism.

 The Impact Of Transformational Leadership In Employee Absenteeism